openmelody/mt-plugin-configassistant/README.md

   defined by specifying a sibling element called `values` which should contain a comma delimitted list of values to present in the pull down menu

-* `checkbox` - Produces a single checkbox, ideal for boolean values.
-You probably do _not_ ever want to mark this field as `required`, because that would really mean "it must always be checked, or true."
+* `checkbox` - Produces a single checkbox, ideal for boolean values, or a set of checkboxes.
+When using this type to display multiple checkboxes, use the `values` field option to provide a list of checkbox labels/values.
+Use the `delimiter` field option to specify how your list of checkbox options are separated.
+See "Working with Checkboxes."

 * `blogs` - Produces a pull down menu listing every blog in the system.
   *Warning: this is not advisable for large installations as it can dramatically